colemanm/gazetteer/README.md

 make data
 ```

-The full data download includes the full current snapshot of all features, the alternate names lookup table (for multilingual labeling or toponymological analysis), and the large city datasets, for convenience.
+The full data download includes the full current snapshot of all features, the alternate names lookup table (for multilingual labeling or toponymical analysis), and the large city datasets, for convenience.

 ### Metadata